 Having an up to date Local Plan is the best way of ensuring that the Council is able to exercise democratically-accountable local control of development.
-Without a Local

-Plan there is a greater risk of uncontrolled development and lack of new supporting infrastructure.
-This is why a Local Plan needs to be made.
+Without a Local Plan there is a greater risk of uncontrolled development and lack of new supporting infrastructure.
+This is why a Local Plan needs to be produced and adopting the new Local Plan will make the Tendring District an even better place to live, work and enjoy.

-We look forward to receiving your constructive comments on this draft of the plan.
+We look forward to receiving your constructive comments.

-Neil Stock Chairman of the Local Plan Committee Leader of Tendring District Council
+Councillor Neil Stock OBE Chairman of the Local Plan Committee Leader of Tendring District Council process 4 Tendring District Local Plan - Publication Draft Final